dawood9mohammad/git-cource/README.md

-# git-cource
+# git-course
-for teacin git course
+for teaching git course